Psychopath-Traveler/Linux-Privilege-Escalation/Fourth>Service-based Privilege Escalation/Docker.md

 ```

 # PoC of Creating a new docker
-**If there's no `docker` running on the machine but there does have a docker image just simple create the new docker will stop immediately, what we need to just while creating the new docker add a command for it.**
+**If there's no `docker` running on the machine but there does have a docker image if we just simple create the new docker it will run but it will stop immediately, what we need to just while creating the new docker add a command for it.**

 ![Proof of Concept](PoC-Container-Docker-Sockets.png)